Shark NV352 vs. NV360

 Have you ever tried using a vacuum with clogged filters, and worn out brushroll?
 It’s such a nasty experience.
 In this section, we will look at the maintenance requirements of the Shark upright vacuums.

-All three vacuums have the same maintenance requirements.
+Both vacuums have the same maintenance requirements.

 Shark NV360 and NV352 will require periodic replacement of the brushroll, and filters.
 On average, you will require a brushroll after a year, while for the filters, you need a replacement in 4 months.